 Optional Practical Training

 Optional Practical Training (OPT) is temporary employment authorization that provides F-1 visa students an opportunity to apply knowledge gained in their field of study to a practical work experience.
-OPT workshops are offerred once a month each semester.
+OPT workshops are offered during each semester.
+Click here for the semester schedule.
 Please also read our page on Degree Completion and review the OPT Tutorial before applying for post-completion OPT.
-The OPT Facts flier also has OPT application FAQs and is located in the brochure rack located outside of the International Center.
+The OPT Facts flier provides OPT application FAQs.

-- Post-completion OPT must be full-time (At least 20 hours per week).
-Pre-completion OPT must be part-time (less than 20 hours) while school is in session and you must maintain full-time course enrollment.
+- Post-completion OPT must be full-time (at least 20 hours per week).
+Pre-completion OPT must be part-time (less than 20 hours) while school is in session and students must maintain full-time course enrollment.

-Duration of OPT: Standard OPT authorization is granted from the United States Citizenship and Immigration Services (USCIS) for a maximum period of 12 months (pre and post OPT combined).
+Duration of OPT: Standard OPT authorization is granted from the United States Citizenship and Immigration Services (USCIS) for a maximum period of 12 months (pre- and post-OPT combined).
 OPT extension beyond 12 months is possible for STEM students who meet several criteria.
-Employment must be directly related to the major and field of study (not your minor degree).
+Employment must be directly related to the major and field of study (not the minor degree).

-OPT Application Cost: $410 payable by check to U.S. Department of Homeland Security
+OPT Application Cost: $410 payable by check or money order to U.S. Department of Homeland Security.

-Processing Time: Once the application is received by the USCIS it could take up to 90 days before it is approved.
+Processing Time: Once the application is received by USCIS it takes an average of 90 days before it is approved.
 Employment may not begin until student has received the Employment Authorization Document (EAD) and the dates are valid.